popphylotools/mvMapper/README.md

 Pipeline
 ========

-Here we show an example pipeline using **mvMapper** with **DAPC** in **Adegenet**.
+Here we show an example pipeline using **mvMapper** with **DAPC** in **adegenet**.
-For more details on the DAPC analysis itself, see its [tutorial](adegenet.r-forge.r-project.org/files/tutorial-dapc.pdf).
+For more details on the DAPC, see its [tutorial](adegenet.r-forge.r-project.org/files/tutorial-dapc.pdf).

-The export_to_webapp function in adegenet combines data from a DAPC object with location information and supplementary data.
+The export_to_webapp function in adegenet combines data from commonly-used multivariate analyses with location information and supplementary data.
 The resulting data structure can be easily output as a CSV which is taken as input to our web app.
+This function currently supports multivariate analyses conducted in adegenet and those based on the duality diagram (dudi. functions) in ade4.

-In the following example, we run an analysis to get an active DAPC object in R called `dapc1`.
+In the following example, we conduct DAPC and create an R object called `dapc1`.
-We also read in location information from `localities.csv`.
-These are combined using the export_to_webapp function and the result is output as `rosenbergData.csv`.
+We then read in locality information from `localities.csv`, and combine the two using the export_to_webapp function before writing `rosenbergData.csv`, which is the input file for mvMapper.
-This localities file can include additional columns of information which will be ingested and displayed within the web app (e.g. host, sex, morphological characteristics, etc.).
+This localities file can include additional columns of information that will be ingested and displayed within the web app (e.g. host, sex, morphological characteristics).
-The resulting csv can be uploaded through the web app's upload interface, or configured as the default data file.
+The resulting csv can be uploaded through the web app's upload interface, or configured as the default data file when running a stand-alone version of mvMapper.

 ```
 > # An example using the microsatellite dataset of Rosenberg et al. 2005